dotnet/docs-maui/docs/data-cloud/push-notifications.md

     Replace the placeholder value with your API key, which can be any value.

-1. In Visual Studio, add a new folder named **Authentication** to your project, and then add a new class named `ApiKeyAuthOptions` to the *Authentication* folder.
-Then replace the code in the *ApiKeyAuthOptions.cs* file with the following code:
+1. In Visual Studio, add a new folder named *Authentication* to your project, and then add a new class named `ApiKeyAuthOptions` to the *Authentication* folder and replace its code with the following code:

     ```csharp
     using Microsoft.AspNetCore.Authentication;